 My studio is located in Bushwick, Brooklyn.

-I am currently writing a novel titled NEUROPLASTIC ROT
+I am currently writing a text titled NEUROPLASTIC ROT

 I am working on new bodies of work for potential exhibitions.